Lisoveliy/totpfit/docs/guides/how-to-add-totps/README.md

 ![Added records from otpauth-migration](image-7.png)

 You can edit your records using button "Change TOTP link".
-Your previous record will be replaced with a new otpauth:// link entered on text field, and previous link will not be shown on field.
+Your previous record will be replaced with a new otpauth:// link entered on text field (otpauth-migration:// will not work), and previous link will not be shown on field.